jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

     AssertionError: Lists differ: [1, 0, 1, 2, 'n'] != [0, 1, 2, 'n']

-  I add the new value to the list_
+  I add the new value to the :py:class:`list`

   .. code-block:: python